-Christopher R. Pizzi has served as Senior Vice President and Chief Financial Officer since January 2018.
-He joined Cross Country in December 2014 and has previously held the positions of Vice President of Finance, Corporate Controller and Treasurer.
+Christopher R. Pizzi has served as Senior Vice President and Chief Accounting Officer since February 1, 2019.
+Prior to that he served as Senior Vice President and Chief Financial Officer of the Company from January 25, 2018 to January 31, 2019.
+He joined Cross Country in December 2014 and previously held the positions of Vice President of Finance, Corporate Controller and Treasurer.
 Prior to joining Cross Country, Mr. Pizzi served as Assistant Vice President, Corporate Finance and Accounting for Health Management Associates, Inc. and held various accounting positions with Pitney Bowes and PricewaterhouseCoopers.
 Mr. Pizzi earned his Bachelor of Science in Accounting from Central Connecticut State University and is a Certified Public Accountant.

 Buffy Stultz White was appointed President, Travel Nurse and Allied in January 2018.
+In January 2019, Ms. White also became President of Workforce Solutions.
 She served as Senior Vice President, Recruiting Strategy and Operations since September 30, 2016.
 Before joining Cross Country Healthcare, Inc., Ms. White served as Executive Vice President, Global Services and Solutions Consulting, of Pontoon (a division of Adecco) from June 2015 to November 2015.
 Ms. White served in various capacities at Pontoon and Adecco since 2006 and, prior to that, in various roles at SFN Group, Inc. from August 2001 to July 2006.

-Marisa Zaharoff was appointed President, Cross Country Staffing Branch Operations in January 2018.
+Marisa Zaharoff was appointed President, Branch Operations in January 2018.
 She has served as Executive Vice President, Cross Country Staffing Branch Operations since 2015.
 Ms. Zaharoff has more than 15 years of nursing, quality improvement, sales, operational and branch management experience.
 She earned her Master of Science in Nursing degree from the University of Illinois and a Bachelor of Science in Nursing degree from the University of Pittsburgh.
 She is also a Registered Nurse in the State of Illinois and Pennsylvania.